 John Olohan is one of Ireland’s best-known and most respected actors.
 He was recently seen on our screens in FOREVER IN MY HEART directed by Steven R. Monroe.

-He was recently seen on stage in Druid's THE CHERRY ORCHARD in Galway.
+He was recently seen on stage in Druid's THE CHERRY ORCHARD and DRUIDGREGORY in Galway.

 In 2016, John reprised his role as Byrne in a revival of Druid's BIG MAGGIE, directed by Garry Hynes, a role for which he won the award for Best Supporting Actor at the Irish Times Theatre Awards in 2012.